 The Feud with Kim Cattrall

 Sex and the City premiered on HBO in 1998.
 The novel television show, which followed four adult friends navigating the Manhattan dating scene, was created by Darren Star and based on Candace Bushnell’s 1997 memoir.
-The original series aired its final episode in 2004, but two movies followed which written and directed by Michael Patrick King: Sex and the City in 2008 and Sex and the City 2 in 2010.
+The original series aired its final episode in 2004, followed by two movies: Sex and the City in 2008 and Sex and the City 2 in 2010.
 The last time we saw all the girls together was in that (disappointing) sequel film, set in Dubai.

 Since then, a very public feud erupted between SATC stars Sarah Jessica Parker and Kim Cattrall.
 After rumored tensions over salary negotiations were floated in 2008, Cattrall began to sound obviously chilly when speaking of her former co-star.
 Parker, meanwhile, maintained that the two were friends.
 But reportedly they hardly spoke on-set while filming Sex and the City 2, which greatly affected the mood of the cast.